a2stuff/a2d/docs/HIG.md

 ## Buttons

-* Default size for buttons with text labels is 100x11.
+* Default size for buttons with text labels is 101px x 12px, counting the border.
+  * This gives 1px padding above the text, 0px below (counting descenders).
 * Border is 1x1 pixels thick, drawn with XOR pen to give subtly rounded corners.
+* Horizontal text inset is 5px.
+* Vertical text position is 10px (just above bottom border).
 * Indicate keyboard shortcut support for default action with carriage return glyph ⏎.
 * Indicate keyboard shortcut support for cancel action with Esc.
 * Arrow buttons to increment or decrement values can be non-default height.